srtucker22/glipchat/README.md

 ### Electron Notes:

-*Do NOT include the 'electron' field in your settings.json file if you are not running glipchat from a Windows or Mac machine. meteor-electron will throw errors if you try and build from a Linux machine.*
+glipchat uses [electron](https://github.com/electron) to easily transform into a downloadable desktop app.
+The code for this app is located at [`private/electron`](https://github.com/srtucker22/glipchat/blob/master/private/electron)

-glipchat uses [meteor-electron](https://github.com/electron-webapps/meteor-electron) to easily transform into a downloadable desktop app and update as you develop.
-For `settings.json` configuration for this feature, please refer to the [meteor-electron documentation](https://github.com/electron-webapps/meteor-electron).
+We use [electron-simple-updater](https://github.com/megahertz/electron-simple-updater) for building, publishing, and updating the electron application.
+View the [README]{https://github.com/srtucker22/glipchat/blob/master/private/electron/README.md} in `private/electron` for details on how to use these tools.

-meteor-electron has been modified to build a compressed version of the glipchat desktop app at `glipchat/public/downloads/{platform}-{arch}/glipchat.zip`, which browser versions can reference for easy downloading.
 See [download-button.component.js](https://github.com/srtucker22/glipchat/blob/master/client/components/modules/download-button.component.jsx#L57) for how components reference this directory.

 ## Application Design Overview